 011111111 (255) + 00000001 (1) - 00001101 (13)

 As it turns out, for any bit value b, 1 - b is equivalent to "flipping" that bit.
-Thus, the entire subtraction above can be reduced to just flipping all the bits of the lower number.
+Thus, the entire subtraction in the preceding example can be reduced to just flipping all the bits of the lower number.
 All that’s left is to add the remaining +1 from expressing 256 as 255 + 1.
 Putting it all together, we can simply flip a value’s bits and add one to compute its complement!

 In addition to allocating space, declaring variables in C also tells the